 |What will Economics offer you in the future?

-Apprenticeships: former Economics RGS pupils successfully applied and are currently working at the Bank of England, Ernst and Young, Price Water House and other audit firms straight after school.
+Apprenticeships: The include; Bank of England, Ernst and Young, Price Water House and other audit firms straight after school.

 University degrees: Economics pupils will look to gain University places, in a variety of degrees including Economics, PPE, Economics and Management and other Financial based degrees